cybertraining-dsc/fa20-523-337/project/project.md

 **Figure 1:** RMSE

-where y-hat is the natural log of the predicted revenue for a customer and y is the natural log of the actual summed revenue value plus one as seen below.
+where y-hat is the natural log of the predicted revenue for a customer and y is the natural log of the actual summed revenue value plus one as seen in Figure-1.

 ## 3. Methodology

 The CRISP-DM process methodology was followed in this project.
-The  high-level implementation steps are shown in the image below:
+The high-level implementation steps are shown in Figure-2.

 ![Methodology](https://github.com/cybertraining-dsc/fa20-523-337/raw/main/project/images/methodology.png)